 The ability to find new data works together with the ability to explain the content of data transformation.
 The last question is also an important indicator of maturity.

-The regulatory and audit authorities very often require the explanation of data transformations.
-Such explanation is a challenging task.
+The regulatory and audit authorities very often require an explanation of data transformations.
+Such an explanation is a challenging task.
 Many business rules and filters define data transformations.
 Even implemented automated data lineage solutions may not help to get this information.
-The situation with this capability has seemingly improved in 2020, as shown in Figure 6.
+The situation with this capability seemingly improved in 2020, as shown in Figure 6.

-The number of companies that belong to the first three levels of maturity has decreased.
-However, more companies have indicated that they have reached “capable” and “effective” levels.
+The number of companies belonging to the first three maturity levels has decreased.
+However, more companies have indicated reaching “capable” and “effective” levels.

 The documentation of data lineage required the coordinated efforts of professionals at different business silos.
 Therefore, the coordination of data management stakeholders is also an important indicator of maturity.

 Data moves across different business units and business lines.
 To document data chains, professionals should coordinate their activities across business silos.

 The situation with the development of coordination between stakeholders seems to become more positive in 2020, as demonstrated in Figure 7.